wheelhorse/kid-excercise/memory-bank/productContext.md

 This hybrid search system transforms resume retrieval from manual keyword-limited searches into intelligent, bilingual candidate matching.
 It combines dense embeddings (BGE-M3), sparse embeddings (BM25), and smart fusion (RRF) to deliver superior relevance, sub-second performance, and seamless Chinese/English handling.
 The system provides dual interfaces (terminal and library) with a clear roadmap for DashApp web integration, daily automated synchronization, and Cython performance optimization.

+** A high level guidance that we must keep the implementation simple and elegant!! **

 ## Problem Statement

 ### The Challenge